sudotong/react-key-handler/README.md

 The three available key events are

-- `key`      This corresponds to the true value.
+- `keyValue` This corresponds to the true value.
 This is the value of the key pressed by the user while taking into considerations the state of modifier keys such as the `shiftKey` as well as the keyboard locale/layout
 - `code`     This corresponds to the physical key on the keyboard (as opposed to the